Most of the training we work on is technical, and in many projects, the desire is to have employees take training weeks before a system goes live.

 Not so fast.
 You have to strike the right balance between making it available too early and stressing out employees with limited time to take it.
 On either side of the spectrum, there will be negative impacts on the project and employees.

-One of the best solutions is to overlap when training becomes available and when it’s required to be completed (if required).
-That means that, at most, training should be available one week before the launch of the application, and one week after the launch, it should be completed.
+One of the best solutions is to overlap when training becomes available to the software launch and when training is required to be completed (if required).
+That means that, at most, training should be available one week before the launch of the application, and by one week after the launch, it should be completed.

 But what about when training is an absolute must before employees get access to the tool?